dicebear/dicebear/apps/docs/pages/create-styles/implement-dicebear-core/index.md

 the PHP reference filters `null` values explicitly in `Options::resolved()`, and the Python reference does the same in `Resolver.resolved()`.
 All produce the same shape.
 A port that returns the full memo map verbatim will fail the comparison.
 Strip unset entries before serializing.
+Key order is not part of the contract, but a port that compares ordered output should know that the reference touches the memo in render order: the switches as nodes are met, then for the animation hash the id suffix and the named timelines in code unit order, where a playing name without its own factor reads the global speed.

 ### Regenerating the fixtures